anhchor/nightfalls/nightfalls/lake-of-shadows.md

 The boss room gets chaotic, so it's important to burn down the boss as quickly as possible.
 Enemies start spawning in shortly after the boss spawns.

-Anecdotally: Well of Radiance + Focusing Lens + 2x One Thousand Voices + LFR + Thundercrash will melt the boss very quickly.
+Anecdotally: Well of Radiance + 2x Sleeper Simulant + Divinity + Thundercrash will melt the boss.

 ---